Tom Perriello: Economic policy

+Energy

-Sustainable Energy and Energy Independence: Perriello has been vocal in his support of sustainable energy solutions and energy independence.
+Perriello has been vocal in his support of sustainable energy solutions and energy independence.
 In April 2018, Perriello co-authored an opinion piece in the Washington Post with Tom Cormons, executive director of Appalachian Voices, calling on Governor Northam to support a push by landowners and environmental groups against a fracking gas pipeline through the Blue Ridge Mountains.

+Gun control

+Perriello opposed a ban on assault weapons while in Congress.